carloscabo/npm-gulp-replacement/README.md

 node-sass
 uglify-js
 nodemon
-npm-run-all <- this is for Windows compatibillity :)
+npm-run-all <--- this is for Windows compatibillity :)
 ````
-Install them as follow:
+Install all of them *globally* from your terminal as follow:
 ````
 npm install node-sass -g
 npm install uglify-js -g